 Drifting Toward Twilight also showcases Saar’s major status as a pioneer of assemblage art and as part of the foundational generation of Black artists in Los Angeles.
 “Saar’s importance to the history of American art cannot be overstated,” Lerman-Tan said.
 “Heavily impacted by the assassination of Martin Luther King Jr. and the Watts Rebellion, she emerged as a major artistic voice during the Civil Rights and feminist movements, making works that confronted the legacies of racism and enslavement.
 Siting this commission at The Huntington connects Saar’s career as an icon of American art to the formative experiences and artistic circles she had in Pasadena.”

 “Betye Saar: Drifting Toward Twilight” will transform an entire room in the Scott Galleries into what the artist calls a “cocoon-like environment.”
 The walls will be painted in an oceanic blue gradient, featuring a poem by Saar and phases of the moon.
 Shifting lighting effects in the gallery will emulate phases of daylight to twilight, evening to night, and night to dawn.
 Inside the monumental canoe, Saar positions mysterious “passengers,” including antlers in metal birdcages, children’s chairs, and architectural elements—all drawn from the artist’s ever-evolving collection of found objects.
 The space beneath the canoe will be illuminated by a cool neon glow, highlighting plant material foraged by the artist from The Huntington’s gardens.
 “Saar’s work evokes mysticism and the occult, as well as the human relationship to nature and the cosmos,” Lerman-Tan said.
-“An immersive, watery space containing a canoe that is part vessel and part spiritual space, the installation gestures to the ancestral journeys in the Black Atlantic experience, as well as the transitional cycles of life that shape the natural world.”
+“An immersive, watery space containing a canoe that is part vessel and part dreamscape, the installation gestures to ancestral and mythological journeys, and the constant cycles of the natural world.”

 New Documentary Film